Gareth Bale: 2009 to 2011

-On 20 October, Bale scored his first senior hat-trick against European champions Inter Milan at the San Siro in the Champions League.
+Bale rose to international attention during the 2010–11 Champions League.
+On 20 October, he scored his first senior hat-trick against European champions Inter Milan at the San Siro in the Champions League.
 Tottenham lost the match 4–3, having been 4–0 down inside the first 35 minutes and playing with ten men for over 80 minutes of the match after goalkeeper Heurelho Gomes had been sent off in the eighth minute for a professional foul on Inter's Jonathan Biabiany.
 In the return match at White Hart Lane on 2 November, Bale provided a man-of-the-match performance, setting up goals for Peter Crouch and Roman Pavlyuchenko to earn Spurs a memorable 3–1 win.

 On 4 November, Bale stated that he intended to remain at Tottenham for the remainder of his recently signed four-year contract, despite reported interest from other clubs, then, in December, he was awarded the BBC Wales Sports Personality of the Year trophy.
 On 19 March 2011, it was announced he would then extended his stay at the club until 2015.
 On 17 April, Bale was honoured with the PFA Players' Player of the Year award, as voted for by his peers.

-With Spurs, he rose to international attention during the 2010–11 UEFA Champions League with Tottenham.